billfitzgerald/infosec-primer/getting_started.md

 The steps in this section are only relevant in the following scenarios:

-*   Testing traffic coming from a phone or a tablet
+*   testing traffic coming from a phone or a tablet;
-*   Testing traffic coming from multiple computers (for example, if the tests will compare traffic from a Chromebook, an Apple computer, and/or a Windows computer)
+*   and testing traffic coming from multiple computers (for example, if the tests will compare traffic from a Chromebook, an Apple computer, and/or a Windows computer).

 If you are not testing mobile devices, and/or if you are running ZAP on the same computer as the Web browser you will use for testing, you do not need to follow the steps in this section.